Solicitors for Drink Driving Offences

 Our Solicitors in Stockport will look at the individual circumstances surrounding your arrest including whether the police conducted their procedures correctly.
 We will meticulously consider and analyse the evidence against you.

 Clifford Johnston and Co has a team of Drink Driving Solicitors with specialist experience defending drink driving offences.
-Our expertise in criminal law is supported by our outstanding results and accreditations, including the Law Society accreditation for criminal litigation, and multiple nominations as Crime Team Of The Year.
+Our expertise in criminal law is supported by our outstanding results and accreditations, including the Law Society accreditation for criminal litigation, and multiple nominations for Crime Team Of The Year.

 For affordable and cost-effective legal advice in Stockport and Manchester, contact the Driving Offence Solicitors at Clifford Johnston & Co.